 Established in 2014, DECALIA SA is a Swiss investment management company.
-With more than 70 employees and assets under management that stand at €4.9 billion, DECALIA has expanded rapidly, in particular thanks to its active-management experience built up over the last 30 years by its founders.
+With more than 70 employees and assets under management that stand at $\notin$ 4.9 billion, DECALIA has expanded rapidly, in particular thanks to its active-management experience built up over the last 30 years by its founders.
 The strategies developed by DECALIA focus on four investment themes deemed promising in the long term: the disintermediation of the banking sector, the search for yield, long-term trends and market inefficiencies.
 DECALIA is regulated by FINMA through a collective assets manager's license.
 In addition to its Geneva headquarter, the group has offices in Zurich, Milan & distributors of the DECALIA Sicav in Spain & Germany.

-About DECALIA Sustainable SOCIETY fund
+About the DECALIA's Sustainable strategy